derek-shnosh/filecloudsync-install/readme.md

 I made a *crude* script to install the current sync client (18.2.0.1012) on my current preferred flavor, Kubuntu 18.10; it should work on any recent [(.?[Uu]buntu)][regex-nonsense] release.

+## Installation

-Run the following from your terminal (does not require sudo access)...
+Run the following from your terminal...

 ```
 git clone https://github.com/derek-shnosh/filecloudsync-install.git ~/Downloads/filecloudsync-install
 chmod +x ~/Downloads/filecloudsync-install.sh
-~/Downloads/filecloudsync-install/filecloudsync-install.sh
+~/Downloads/filecloudsync-install/filecloudsync-install.sh install
 ```

 **What this does...**